mbta/gtfs-documentation/reference/gtfs.md

 ## pathways.txt

 Describes the various pedestrian paths of travel within and around a station.
-[Learn more about the recent introduction of pathways to GTFS.](https://github.com/google/transit/pull/143)
+[Learn more about pathways in GTFS.](https://github.com/google/transit/pull/143)

 At this time, the MBTA implementation of pathways does not include all stations, with additional stations being added to the file continually.